 How can I become a member?

-Before you can become a member, you must complete the online training and attend a short in-person orientation.
+Before you can become a member, you must complete the online training.

 Membership to the Spartan Light Metal Products Makerspace allows you to: